HIV-1 Antibody Confirmation by Immunofluorescence, Serum

 Method Description Describes how the test is performed and provides a method-specific reference

-The assay is performed by indirect IFA, using immortalized human T cells that express HIV-1 antigen on their surface.
+The assay is performed by indirect immunofluorescence (IFA), using immortalized human T cells that express HIV-1 antigen on their surface.
 The cells are fixed to the surface of a glass slide.
 Fixed, uninfected T cells are used as a control.
 To perform the assay, a serum sample is diluted and placed in the infected and uninfected wells of the IFA slide and incubated.
 When a serum sample with HIV-1 antibodies comes in contact with the HIV-1 antigens on the slide, antigen-antibody binding takes place.
 Unbound material is removed by aspiration and washing.
 Bound HIV-1-specific antibodies are detected with anti-human immunoglobulin conjugated to fluorescein isothiocyanate, which binds human antibodies and fluoresces when exposed to ultraviolet light.
 Unbound material is removed by aspiration and washing.
 A glass coverslip is mounted to the slide and the slide is viewed under a microscope with ultraviolet light.
 The interpretation of the degree and pattern of fluorescence of the infected cells of the IFA slide compared with the uninfected cells determines the HIV-1 status of the sample.(Package insert: Human Immunodeficiency Virus Type 1 (HIV-1) Fluorognost HIV-1 IFA.
-Sanochemia Pharmazeutika AG, Vienna, Austria 2007)
+Sanochemia Pharmazeutika AG, Vienna, Austria 2011)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.